Venus

 Theatre Artist and Writer

 The production of As You Like It I directed last summer at St. Louis Shakespeare Festival is nominated for 10 awards!
 Much pride and gratitude to the STL Theatre Circle!
-(Photo on this page by Phillip Hamer)
+(Photo, lower left by Phillip Hamer)

 Best Lighting Design: Denisse ChavezDe